awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateFaq.md

 Required: Yes

  ** [S3Path](#API_CreateFaq_RequestSyntax) **   <a name="Kendra-CreateFaq-request-S3Path"></a>
-The S3 location of the FAQ input data\.
+The path to the FAQ file in S3\.
 Type: [S3Path](API_S3Path.md) object
 Required: Yes